 • purchase of a personal vehicle

-• establish and/or build credit
+• establish, repair, build their credit score

 • complete an additional 10 hours of asset-specific training